lionturtle99/Currency-Exchange/README.md

 2. If downloaded, extract .zip contents to desired directory
 3. Navigate to and open directory with Visual Studio Code
 4. Open terminal and install required packages by typing "npm install"
+5. Create a .env file in the root directory and implement your own API key (instructions below)
-5. Test code in terminal by typing "npm test"
+6. Test code in terminal by typing "npm test"
-6. Build the display environment in the terminal by typing "npm run build"
+7. Build the display environment in the terminal by typing "npm run build"
-7. Run the environment in your default web browser by typing "npm run start" in the terminal
+8. Run the environment in your default web browser by typing "npm run start" in the terminal

 _Creating your own API Keys by following these steps:_

 _Visit the [ExchangeRate-API](https://www.exchangerate-api.com/) site.
 Input your email address and click the "Get Free Key" button.
 You'll be prompted to create an account with your email, first name and password.
 Agree to the terms of use and click "Get Started!"
-At this point, you'll be able to access a dashboard that includes your API key as well as your remaining API calls for the month._
+At this point, you'll be able to access a dashboard that includes your API key as well as your remaining API calls for the month.
+Next in the root directory, create a ".env" file to store the API key.
+The API key should look like this: API_KEY=(your API key)._

 ## Known Bugs